mcdevzofcZour/heckeruwu/README.md

 ## Custom SSL certificate

-To setup the HTTPS connection, aPuppet uses free certificates provided by LetsEncrypt.
+To setup the HTTPS connection, Headwind Remote uses free certificates provided by LetsEncrypt.
 These certificates are supported by most OS and browsers.

 Note that LetsEncrypt certifies only the domain name ownership and authenticity.
 It doesn't certify the data about your company.
 This fact may make LetsEncrypt not appropriate for work with sensitive data, for example in financial or medical areas.

 In the Premium version, you can use any HTTPS certificate.
-Please fill in the contact form at https://apuppet.org for details and how to purchase a premium license.
+Please fill in the contact form at https://headwind-remote.com for details and how to purchase a premium license.

 ## Updates

-In most cases, aPuppet can be updated by renewing the source codes and running `./install.sh`.
+In most cases, Headwind Remote can be updated by renewing the source codes and running `./install.sh`.

-    cd apuppet-server
+    cd remote-control
     git pull
     sudo ./install.sh

-This will update aPuppet to the latest version.
+This will update Headwind Remote to the latest version.

 ## Operation details